Breadcrumbs

 The learning modules take place over three sessions in the PGY1 year.
 Session one will be in-person, sessions two and three take place virtually.
 The PGY2 year will focus on real-life teaching opportunities to further develop teaching skills.
 Session topics will include:

-To ensure that the virtual modules provide ample opportunities for group interaction and learning, the TRT cohort will be subdivided into smaller subgroups for each module.
-Residents will only attend one subgroup per session.
+TRT is currently running in a hybrid model.
+The first and third sessions will be in person, hosted at the DFCM (500 University Ave).
+The second module will be virtual.
+To ensure that the virtual module provides ample opportunities for group interaction and learning, the TRT cohort will be subdivided into smaller subgroups.
+Residents will only attend one session.